VLSIDA/chip-tutorials/installation.md

 shell will also allow you to run the GUI versions of tools since the OpenLane scripts export the X display properly on most systems.

+Note that some Linux ditrubutions no longer allow you to use `pip` to directly install packages to your system.
+If you get an error message saying "This environment is externally managed" you need to create a virtual [environment](venv.md).
 # Smoke Test

 To check your installation, run the "smoke test":